-By default, this disk is dynamically created using the default [dynamic provisioner].
+By default, this disk is created by the cloud provider using dynamic provisioning configured by a storage class.
 You can customize how this disk is created / attached by setting various properties under hub.db.pvc.

 This is the default setting, and should work well for most cloud provider deployments.